swetiah/FSND_Capstone_Fyyur/README.md

 * Base URL: Currently this application is only hosted locally.
 The backend is hosted at ``
 * Authentication: This application use Auth0 service

-* Use this link to get new token [Get Token](https://fsnddd.us.auth0.com//authorize?audience=Capstone&response_type=token&client_id=kyyTrXCvJ2kUB22lgF53Mo2R76a996NO&redirect_uri=https://localhost:8080/login-results)
+* Use this link to get new token [Get Token](https://fsnddd.us.auth0.com/authorize?audience=Capstone&response_type=token&client_id=kyyTrXCvJ2kUB22lgF53Mo2R76a996NO&redirect_uri=https://localhost:8080/login-results)

 Users in this application are:

+Assistant:
+Email: testassistant@gmail.com
+Password: Test1234

+Manager:
+Email: testmanager@gmail.com
+Password: Test1234

 ### Error Handling